prescientmoon/everything-nix/README.md

 > A [visual history](./docs/history.md) of my setup is in the works!

+> Woah, I can't believe this repo made it to 1000 commits :O

 ## Features this repository includes:

 - Sets up all the apps I use — including git, neovim, fish, starship, hyprland, anyrun, discord, zathura, foot & much more.